What makes smart coffee smart anyway?

 So, you want to give it a try but aren’t sure how to order it.
 No problem.
 You can click here to go to iHeartHappyCoffee.com to check out all of the products, read through ingredients, and really take a look at the different options.

-If you’re not a coffee drinker or need a decaf version, try the D.O.S.E. versions with Choclevate (the decaf chocolate version) or Zest (the new citrus drink).
+If you’re not a coffee drinker or need a decaf version, try the D.O.S.E. versions with Choclevate (the decaf chocolate version) or Zest+ (the new citrus drink that tastes like lemonade – it’s really very tasty!).
 Both have all of the same properties as the coffee, but with much lower doses of caffeine.

 What if I Don’t Like It?